abhikjain360/abhikjain360.github.io/content/2021-02-04-Writing a JSON Parser in Rust: Part 1.md

 }
 ```

 Notice that we have given `Parser` a generic `'a`, which is a *lifetime generic*.
-One of the things Rust guarantees is that if you are allowed to hold a refernce to some data, then the data is still valid.
+One of the things Rust guarantees is that if you are allowed to hold a reference to some data, then the data is still valid.
 You can hold a:

 - mutable reference: meaning you have exclusive access to the data
 - immutable reference: meaning that there exist multiple references to the data and none of them has exclusive access.

 This allows Rust to prevent data races and other memory problems that are a [major cause of bugs in other languages][Microsoft's report].
 These checks are performed at compile time to ensure that there is no performance penalty at runtime (though you can always use [Rc][Rc docs] for runtime checks).
 To do this, Rust introduced the concept of lifetime.
-Each peice of data or variable has a lifetime associated with it, which denotes for how long during the execution of the program will that peice of data be valid/exist, and compiler doeesn't allow refernces to exist beyond the lifetime of the data.
+Each piece of data or variable has a lifetime associated with it, which denotes for how long during the execution of the program will that piece of data be valid/exist, and compiler doesn't allow references to exist beyond the lifetime of the data.
 There are ways to circumvent this checking by the compiler, as the compiler isn't perfect and is not able to see how long the data will be valid in all possible cases.

-So in our case, the `std::str::Chars` takes a immutable refence to the string it iterates over, and thus we need to provide the struct with a lifetime to tell the compiler that the struct `Parser` created should be allowed to live as long as the refence to the string is valid.
+So in our case, the `std::str::Chars` takes a immutable reference to the string it iterates over, and thus we need to provide the struct with a lifetime to tell the compiler that the struct `Parser` created should be allowed to live as long as the reference to the string is valid.

 Now let's add some methods to our struct.
 We do this by creating an `impl` block: